A Quiet Place Part II: Plot

-During a Little League game, the Abbott family – wife Evelyn, husband Lee, deaf daughter Regan, and sons Marcus and Beau – and other spectators witness a strange asteroid-like object hurtle towards the Earth.
-Hostile extraterrestrial creatures emerge from the asteroid attack and begin slaughtering people.
-The blind creatures possess armored skin, have extraordinary speed and strength, and track victims with hypersensitive hearing, attacking anything that makes a noise.
+In the small town of Millbrook, New York, the Abbott family — parents Evelyn and Lee, daughter Regan, who is deaf, and sons Marcus and Beau — attend a Little League baseball game.
+A meteor-like object is seen hurtling toward Earth.
+Soon after, hostile alien creatures emerge and begin attacking.
+The blind creatures possess armored skin, incredible speed and strength, and an acute sense of hearing, attacking anything that makes noise.

-Over a year later, the creatures have killed much of the Earth's population, including Lee and Beau.
-Regan has discovered that high-frequency audio feedback makes them vulnerable, and she devises a makeshift method of transmitting the noise from her cochlear implant through a portable microphone.
-With their home destroyed, the family searches for other survivors.
-Entering a fenced-off area, Evelyn accidentally sets off a sound alarm, alerting the creatures.
-As they flee, Marcus steps into a bear trap, attracting a creature with his screams.
-Regan and Evelyn kill the creature, free Marcus, then run into an abandoned steel foundry.
+Over a year later, the aliens have killed much of Earth's population, including Lee and Beau.
+Regan discovers that high-frequency audio disrupts the aliens and modifies her cochlear implant to emit the signal via a handheld microphone.
+With their home destroyed, the surviving Abbotts set out in search of other survivors.
+While entering a fenced-off area, Evelyn accidentally activates a sound alarm.
+Marcus steps into a bear trap and screams, attracting an alien.
+Regan and Evelyn kill it, free Marcus, and take shelter in an abandoned steel foundry.